 BLACK FRIDAY: 5 THINGS DRIVING THE RETAIL EXPERIENCE

-- FOMO (Fear of Missing Out)
+1. FOMO (Fear of Missing Out)

 While more pronounced amongst Gen Z or the Millennial generations, FOMO has become a key driver across all human behaviour, catalysed by the rise of social media.
-Anyone who has ever tried to follow through on a ‘phone confiscation’ punishment with their teenage kids know the impossibility of that task.
+Anyone who has ever tried to follow through on a ‘phone confiscation’ punishment with their teenage kids knows the impossibility of that task.
 Being connected, up-to-date and inside the conversation is key.
 Checking our WhatsApp, Snapchat or Facebook, seeing the updates, what is happening where and with who.
 It has all become normal social behaviour.

 Retailers leverage FOMO by opening earlier and earlier.
 What started many years ago as early hours opening on the day after Thanksgiving made way to 4am store openings, then midnight, and then into Thanksgiving Day itself.
 The message is simple.
 Better get here early or you’ll miss out!

 Everyone loves a good treasure hunt.
 Everyone loves the thrill of a race, the jostling to win, the focus on survival.
-While many shoppers will arrive to store for some items they wish to acquire, it is likely that many Black Friday purchases will be made in a heightened impulse mode.
+While many shoppers will arrive to store for some specific items they wish to acquire, it is likely that many Black Friday purchases will be made in a heightened impulse mode.
 The panic and crowds and bargains trigger that hunter/gather response and before you know it you have a trolley full of goodies and a credit card that is melting.
 The Hunt it on!

 Have you ever been walking along a promenade on vacation looking to select a restaurant for dinner?
 You pass an empty restaurant, it looks pleasant but you keep walking.
 Why?
 It might serve the most delicious food, it looks clean, fashionable, but you don’t stop.
 No one else is eating there so you don’t either.
 It is hard to get the first diners to sit down.

 The sheer numbers in-store, in line outside, or talking about Black Friday on social media make it a self-fulfilling prophesy.
-This isn’t just FOMO but a deep routed desire to go with the herd.
+This isn’t just FOMO but a deep routed desire to move with the herd.
 This is magnified by the fever pitch deals, the crowds, the anticipation, the queues.
 You need to be involved, you need to run with the herd, often quite literally!

 They give us an anchor.
 Repeated actions that link to our memories.
 They give us something to look forward to and something to remember.
 They are significant moments marking an occasion.
-Black Friday has become as much part of the Thanksgiving traditions for most, equal if not more important than the Turkey.
-Let’s face it, if the Indians and colonists were to meet today, it would be more likely to happen in the overnight queue to get into a Target!
+Black Friday has become as much part of the Thanksgiving traditions for most, equal, if not more important than the Turkey.
+Let’s face it, if the Indians and colonists were to meet today, it would be more likely to happen in the overnight queue to get into a Target

 And once something is part of a ritual, it is hard to stop doing.
 It just feels wrong.
 What would Thanksgiving weekend be without elbowing someone in the face to get that last iPhone XI

 Retail experiences still draw a crowd.
 Get the in-store part right and shoppers will still come, even in their millions.